vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 ### Uploading packages - `cranky upload`

-**Note** Uploading packages can only be done by team members with upload rights.
-Pushing to the official git repos can only be done by team members with commit rigths.
+**Note** Only packages signed by team members with commit rights can be uploaded.
+Pushing to the official git repos can only be done by team members with commit rights.
 Before a new member is granted such rights, the git trees and source packages produced need to be reviewed and sponsored by some other team member with the necessary rights.

 **Note** _DO NOT_ publish private kernels such as ESM, linux-ibm-gt and linux-fips to public repositories, see section "Special kernels" below.